 Be smart with your social media posts.
 They have influence and impact.

-Like many nature based tourism destinations around the world, the rapid growth of tourism (pre-covid) is leading to damage that is largely unreported, and frequently not perceived by tourists, putting the same natural resources that attract tourists in the first place, at risk without effective response.
+Whilst the industry brings numerous social and economic benefits, for many nature based tourism destinations the rapid growth of tourism (pre covid-19) is leading to damage that is largely unreported and frequently not perceived, putting the same natural resources that attract tourists in the first place at risk.

 The coral reefs of Raja Ampat will not survive over tourism.
-It is for this reason that RIGHT NOW, particularly in the break that restricted travel is affording, it is absolutely critical to implement genuine sustainable tourism management, from infrastructure to XXXX in this most abundant and biodiverse, yet fragile and sensitive marine environment.
+It is for this reason that RIGHT NOW, particularly in the break that restricted travel is affording, it is absolutely critical to implement genuine sustainable tourism management; from the approach we take to new infrastructure, to the way we regulate the number and activities of visitors in this most abundant and biodiverse, yet fragile and sensitive marine environment.

 check our wishlist

 Click Here to see our Wishlist of skills or items we